 Day 6, Monday 18 May: Sounds like many banks have been overwhelmed by applications for Bounce Back Loans.
 I haven’t yet heard from back from HSBC.
 Many readers below have commented about delays with HSBC and Starling, although others have had their loans paid out promptly.

 Day 7, Tuesday 19 May: Had a call from HSBC, six days after asking for a feeder account, booking a call tomorrow (20 May) to go through the checks needed.
+Explained I had also applied via the online portal with my First Direct account, and wanted to make sure I only end up with a single loan.
+The client support manager said I might as well set up the feeder account while I could, in case it was needed, but to let him know if I did hear anything from the online application.
 So progress, but still not near any cash!

 Day 8, Wednesday 20 May: 65 minutes (!) on the phone with HSBC, providing all the info for the ‘Know Your Customer’ and ID checks to open a feeder account.
 Wish I’d know I’d have to take a selfie before the call started… Told it could take 4 to 5 working days to confirm the account had been opened and then I can apply for the actual Bounce Back Loan.

 Client support manager had not been able to track down my online application for a Bounce Back Loan from the reference number I provided.
 Sounds like the online applications for Bounce Back Loans, and the applications for feeder accounts, are handled completely separately.